thomatrixting/okendo_virtual_assistant/README.md

 ```bash
 ova amfq
 ```
-that will generate the evitoment were you can add the prompt:
+that will generate the environment where you can add the prompt:
 ```bash
 Entering AMFQ Mode.
 Say or type 'exit' to quit.
 You: [your prompt here]